joeynmt/joeynmt/README.md

 ## Usage

-For details, follow the tutorial in [the docs](https://joeynmt.readthedocs.io).
+For details, follow the tutorial in [the docs](https://joeynmt.readthedocs.io). :book:

 ### Data Preparation